bshumway9/stock_split_checker/README.md

 ## Disclaimer

+**Not Financial or Investment Advice:**

-This application is for informational purposes only and should not be considered financial advice.
-Always perform your own research before making investment decisions.
-The accuracy of data depends on the reliability of the source websites and may not always be current or complete.
+This application is for informational and educational purposes only.
+It does not constitute financial, investment, or trading advice.
+No guarantee is made regarding the accuracy, completeness, or reliability of the data or actions taken by the bot.
+Always do your own research and consult a qualified financial advisor before making investment decisions.
+Use at your own risk.